 Cacao powder: I use cacao powder because it is less bitter than cocoa powder.
 However if you cannot find cacao powder, you can use cocoa powder (unsweetened).

-Dairy free chocolate chips: These truffles are essentially chocolate covered energy bites.
+Dairy free chocolate chips: These protein truffles are essentially chocolate covered energy bites.
 Dairy free chocolate chips are easy to melt and typically easy to find.
 You can also use dairy free chocolate squares, like Unsweetened Bakers Chocolate.

 - Remove the pits from the dates.